WHAT'S REALLY IMPORTANT

 - Realize that the only constant in life is change.
 As A.G.
-Lafley, the chairman of Procter & Gamble, said in a speech:
+Lafley, former chairman of Procter & Gamble, said in a speech:

 Change is inevitable, pervasive, accelerating and increasingly unpredictable.
 Those who resist change will not survive.
 Those who only adapt to change may only survive.
 Those who embrace change, who shape it and turn it to their advantage will win decisively and disproportionately.